Skip to main content

 Georgia Southern is a military-friendly institution.
 Additional consideration is given to applicants with service in any military branch, reserve unit, or National Guard (active, retired, or prior service; Form DD214 #4 required).

-The online application for graduate assistantship positions for Fall 2023 and Spring 2024 is available HERE.
+The online application for graduate assistantship positions is available here.
 This application is for graduate assistant positions in the Department of Public and Nonprofit Studies only and is open to incoming or returning MPA Students.
 GA positions are awarded by May (fall semester start) and by November (spring semester start) each year.

 Additional GA opportunities can be found on the College of Graduate Studies website.
 Students should reach out to the listed contact(s) for more information about a listed position.
 Students should also complete the GA application.